 Leaving our bike at Nayabazar, we took the main road around 100 m and then climb to the right and entered the welcoming gate.
 Continuing the narrow trail with water tap and Stupas, we went up through the houses and reached to the Chilancho stupa.

 The Chilancho Stupa was built in 1514 CE by Mahapatra Jagatal Varma.
-Most of the religious symbol resemble the Swayambhu stupa as Buddhist monuments but it has its own unique architectural features.
-Group of Newari women sang a religious song BAJAN in the morning.
-The stupa is surrounded by old newari houses and monastery.
+Most of the religious symbols resemble the Swayambhu stupa as Buddhist monuments, but it has its own unique architectural features.
+A group of Newari women sang a religious song, BAJAN, in the morning.
+The stupa is surrounded by old Newari houses and monasteries.

-After having some wonderful time in Chilacho stupa, we forward to Lohan Dega through the west gate and follow the route down and then right side reached Lohan Dega on 5 mins.
+After having some wonderful time at Chilacho stupa, we went forward to Lohan Dega through the west gate and followed the route down and then right side, reaching Lohan Dega in 5 minutes.

-We took the alley towards west side of the temple and continuous walk lead to Dev Pukkar.
-On a midway, divert to right side to have a quick look to two giant Buddha’s statues in a standing position.
+We took the alley towards the west side of the temple, and a continuous walk led to Dev Pukkar.
+On a midway, divert to the right side to have a quick look at two giant Buddha statues in a standing position.

-Back of the Naryan temple is a courtyard of Bagh Bhairab temple with two different gates.
+At the back of the Naryan temple is a courtyard of the Bagh Bhairab temple with two different gates.

-Entering the main gate shows large courtyard with many small temple of different God and Goddesses.
-To the end of the road starting from the door is a giant three storeys rectangular base temple of Bag Bhairav.
+Entering the main gate shows a large courtyard with many small temples of different gods and goddesses.
+To the end of the road starting from the door is a giant three-story rectangular-based temple of Bag Bhairav.
 The temple has a wonderful wood and metal craft of Hindu deities.
-Non- Nepalese’s are not allowed inside the main temple sanctum where there is the statue of Bagh Bhairab (facing part of the mythical tiger).
-The weapons collected from the war during the 18th century are hanged outside the third floor of the temple.
-The view of Kathmandu valley from the back of the main temple is an awesome.
-We had spent most of our time here as there were lots to see.
+Non-Nepalese are not allowed inside the main temple sanctum, where there is the statue of Bagh Bhairab (facing part of the mythical tiger).
+The weapons collected from the war during the 18th century are hung outside the third floor of the temple.
+The view of Kathmandu Valley from the back of the main temple is awesome.
+We had spent most of our time here as there was lots to see.

-Leaving the Bagh Bhairab temple and turning to the right lead us to the Uma Maheshwar Temple.
-On a way there is a Kritipur Durbar Squre but don’t expect as the Durbar Square of Kathmandu, Patan and Bhaktapur.
-There used to be one time but right now we saw only local houses with Ganesh temple to one side of the Square.
-From the Ganesh chaitya take right and then to the left from where there is a straight staircases directly to the Uma Maheshwar Temple.
+Leaving the Bagh Bhairab temple and turning to the right leads us to the Uma Maheshwar Temple.
+In a way, there is a Kritipur Durbar Square, but don’t expect like the Durbar Squares of Kathmandu, Patan, and Bhaktapur.
+There used to be one time, but right now we saw only local houses with a Ganesh temple to one side of the square.
+From the Ganesh chaitya, take a right and then a left from where there is a straight staircase directly to the Uma Maheshwar Temple.

-This temple was initially built in 1663 CE but frequent renovation was done due to natural calamities.
-The temple is spotted on the highest point of Kritipur hill from where it serves a great viewpoint of Kathmandu valley and neighboring valley which falls to back.
-Uma Maheshwar is a three storeys temple built on a square base.
-Four different deities to four directions with a good place to rest after climbing up to 50 meter stairs.
+This temple was initially built in 1663 CE, but frequent renovation was done due to natural calamities.
+The temple is spotted on the highest point of Kritipur Hill, from where it serves as a great viewpoint of Kathmandu Valley and the neighboring valley, which falls to the back.
+Uma Maheshwar is a three-story temple built on a square base.
+Four different deities to four directions with a good place to rest after climbing up 50 meters of stairs.
 The temple is decorated with beautiful wooden struts and pillars.

-Kritipur town sightseeing is half day tour.
-If you want to extent your trip or you have enough time then you can also visit Chobar Danda and the Manjushree Park which are not far away from Kritipur.
-If you are already exhausted and want to spend time more for relax then we suggest you to try Newari traditional dish, a full palete of varities which makes everyone drool.
+Kritipur town sightseeing is a half-day tour.
+If you want to extend your trip or you have enough time, then you can also visit Chobar Danda and the Manjushree Park, which are not far away from Kritipur.
+If you are already exhausted and want to spend more time relaxing, then we suggest you try Newari traditional dishes, a full palette of varieties that makes everyone drool.